-The one who the Holy Spirit conceived, was born by the Virgin Mary.
+The one which the Holy Spirit conceived was born by the Virgin Mary.

-The one who was afflicted, during the reign of Pontius Pilate, was crucified, died and was buried.
+During the reign of Pontius Pilate, the one who was afflicted was crucified, died, and was buried.
 Those who descended into the waiting place rose from the dead on the third day.

 From there, he will come to judge the living and the dead.

 I believe in the Holy Spirit, the Holy Catholic Church,

 and of the one Lord Jesus Christ, the only